A Message of HOPE in Difficult Times.

 "BUT THEN I recall all you have done, O LORD; I remember your wonderful deeds of long ago.
 They are constantly in my thoughts.
 I cannot stop thinking about your mighty works.
 O God, your ways are holy.
 Is there any god as mighty as you?
 You are the God of great wonders!
 You demonstrate your awesome power among the nations.
 By your strong arm, you redeemed your people, the descendants of Jacob and Joseph."
 Psalm 77:11-15 NLT

-Asaph begins to sing.
-He turns his focus from himself to the Lord.
-The me's, my's, and I's turn into YOU and YOUR!
-Asaph's worship changed how he saw his day of trouble.
+Asaph begins to sing, shifting his focus from his own troubles to the Lord.
+The pronouns “me,” “my,” and “I” transform into “YOU” and “YOUR!”
+This profound change in worship transformed Asaph’s perspective on his day of trouble.

-As your sighs turn to songs and as your worry turns to worship, The God who works wonders will hold your hand every step of the way.
-He will guide you, and He will deliver you.
+As your sighs transform into songs and your worries turn into worship, the God who works wonders will hold your hand every step of the way.
+He will guide you and deliver you.

 SOARING.